ashn-dot-dev/site/thoughts/blog-ideas.md

 Find some way to make GCC error messages print out in some sort of Pixel format on a monospace terminal.
 Construct C programs that produce the desired frame in error messages when compiled.
 Profit.

+## Render Mandelbrot Set using things other than the actual equation
+Bezier curves, machine learning, or maybe something else.
+Basically try to approximate the famous image of the Mandelbrot set without actually using the correct math.